Get matched with vetted scholarships and enter our

 McDonough School of Business essay

-The McDonough School of Business is a national and global leader in providing graduates with essential ethical, analytical, financial and global perspectives.
-Please discuss your motivation for studying business at Georgetown.
+Georgetown University’s McDonough School of Business provides graduates with essential global, ethical, analytical, financial and diverse perspectives on the economies of our nation and the world.
+Describe your primary motivations for studying business at Georgetown.

 In order to stand out from other applicants, begin by detailing any background you may have in business.
 This could be anything from taking a business class in high school to creating your own brand that went viral.
 Once you describe your business background, connect back to the McDonough School of Business specifically.